 “Best of WNC 2009”

 “Despite what his singing voice suggests, Pierce Edens does not chew on gravel, swallow sandpaper or have a small bass resonator lodged somewhere deep inside his chest.
 For years, the local songwriter says he tried to "sweeten up" his voice.
-Thankfully it resisted, because on his debut full length album, Party Dress, his screams sound like the wise product of a thousand years' worth of wars and loves gone wrong, as if he just woke up from a life of hard drinking and is now ready to tell his tale. ”
+Thankfully it resisted, because [his] screams sound like the wise product of a thousand years' worth of wars and loves gone wrong, as if he just woke up from a life of hard drinking and is now ready to tell his tale.”

 “Best of WNC 2008"”